Trenblack/PlanktonAPI/README.md

 # PlanktonAPI
-An async template for modern FastAPI backends
+An async template for modern FastAPI backends.
+Styled and structured to my personal taste.